 The Sumitomo Encounter AT is designed to perform admirably on any road surface.
 With an open tread design molded from a durable all-terrain rubber compound, this tire is equipped with the three-peak mountain snowflake symbol (3PMSF) making it a solid and dependable choice for off-road and extreme applications.
 The shoulders come with zigzag sipes to improve wet and snow traction while the in-block sipes offer better grip on dry and smooth pavement.

 It’s hard not to fall head over heels for the Sumitomo Encounter AT.
 It’s a tough, rugged, and durable tire that rolls as comfortably as a touring tire.
 And for the price, it’s definitely a win-win.
+If you’re looking for the best off road tires for Toyota Tacoma, you can’t go wrong with these.

 2. Yokohama Geolandar A/T G015